How do I make a reservation at Del Sol?

 In the rare case that you would need the police, there is a sub-station in North Akumal.
 Vista del Mar/Del Sol has security guards on the premises.
 There are also security guards at the entrance gate to Akumal.

 What safety measures should be taken while in Mexico?

 Use the same precautionary measures that you would while traveling anywhere on vacation.
 Keep valuables securely locked in your vehicle and your accommodation.
 Safes are provided in the condos.
-There is no need to carry large amounts of cash, as many places accept travelers checks and credit cards.
+There is no need to carry large amounts of cash, as many places accept credit cards.
 Akumal has it’s own police patrol and private security.

 Can I drink the water?